wesleytodd/express-todo-api/README.md

 # A Todo API

-This is basically an example api to be used to making example todo apps.
+This is an example api to be used when making example todo apps.
 It can be used stand-alone or with an existing Express app.

 ## But WHYYYYYY??????